Updated June 18, 2026

 Does Parall inject anything into apps?

-No. Parall never injects, modifies, or alters app binaries.
-It only launches the target app with optional custom environment variables or arguments as configured by the user.
+No. Parall never injects, modifies, patches, or alters app binaries.
+It only launches the target app with supported launch options such as custom environment variables, command-line arguments, or app-specific profile settings.

 Are Parall shortcuts signed or sandboxed?